Get a Great General Purpose Reward Card and Use It for All of Your Spending (2021)

 For most people, earning Ultimate Rewards points is the better option.
 You can easily use up all your points on worthwhile redemptions and will generally get more value than you would earn from a cashback card.
 But if you don't expect to easily use up all your Ultimate Rewards points, because you don't expect to spend enough on airfares and hotels or because you are earning tons of points in other ways, you may want to just earn cash from your purchases.

-If you can't that cad, the State Department Credit Union Preimum CashBack+ Card is another good option.
+- If you can't that card, the State Department Credit Union Preimum CashBack+ Card is another good option.
 It doesn't provide price and return protection, but there is no foreign transaction fee and it comes with a $200 signup offer ($3,000 initial spending requirement).

 To get the card, you'll need to join the State Department Federal Credit Union.
 If you are not a State Department employee, according to this article at Doctor of Credit, you can join by first joining the American Consumer Council (at no fee).

-For most people, the best options are either to earn 1.5x Ultimate Rewards points with the Chase Unlimited combo, 2.5% cashback with the Alliant Card, or 2% cashback with one of the no-annual-fee options.
+For most people, the best options are either to earn 1.5x Ultimate Rewards points with the Chase Unlimited combo or 2% cashback with one of the no-annual-fee options.

 However, some people can earn even more valuable rewards with other general purpose cards.
 Click to view our guide:

 - If you are eligible for a business card, comfortable to use it for your personal purchases, and willing to redeem all your points for frequent flyer tickets, the most valuable general purpose reward card is almost certainly the Amex Blue for Business Card.
 If you are committed to using your points for frequent flyer tickets, earning 2x Membership Rewards points is better than earning 1.5x Ultimate Rewards points or 2x ThankYou points.
-Just remember, that with Membership Rewards points, you don't typically have good options for other types of redemptions.
+Just remember, that with Membership Rewards points, you typically don't have good options for non-frequent-flyer redemptions.

-- If you have $100,000 in investment or retirement assets that you would be willing to manage through Merrill Lynch, you can earn 2.625% cash back with the Bank of America Travel and Premium credit cards.
+- If you have $100,000 in investment or retirement assets that you would be willing to manage through Merrill Lynch, you can earn 2.625% cash back with the Bank of America Unlimited Cash, Premium, and Travel Rewards cards.
 That level of assets qualifies you for Bank of America "Platinum Honors" status, which gives you a 75% bonus for the rewards you earn from some Bank of America cards.
-The reward bonus boosts the earning rate from the Travel Rewards and Premium Rewards cards from 1.5 cents per dollar to 2.625 cents per dollar (which is the highest long-term cash back rate available from any card).
+The reward bonus boosts the earning rate from these cards from 1.5 cents per dollar to 2.625 cents per dollar (which is the highest long-term cash back rate available from any card).
 If you have assets at another broker, you can usually transfer them to a Merrill Edge account and manage them there (at little or no additional cost) and qualify for the higher reward rate.

 - If you are willing to sign up for a new account each year, you can get a continuous 3% cash back with the Discover Miles Card.
 It earns 1.5% cash back, but gives you double the points at the end of your first year.
 The catch is that you'll have to get a new card ever year (and use up a credit card application slot) to maintain access to this effective 3% rate.